billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 # Phase 3 - Further challenges

+1. Add the DailyHigh metric to the Overview page on the plugin.
+Currently you have to click the 'see all metrics' button.
-1. Add a new metric to the plugin, there is enough information in the python file to allow you to do this
+2. Add a new metric to the plugin, there is enough information in the python file to allow you to do this
-2. Add a new Stock to the plugin from a new industry
+3. Add a new Stock to the plugin from a new industry